Ultime5528/DiagnosticsPitDisplay/README.md

 # DiagnosticsPitDisplay
-App specifically made for running physical tests on the robot and investigate faults.
+App specifically made for running physical tests on the robot and investigate faults for team 5528.

 ## Build
-Clone the repo and run these commands to build an executable.
-(Only windows is compatible)
+Clone the repo and run these commands to build an executable:
 ```
 npm i
 npm run make
 ```

 ## Run from source code
-To run from the source code you need to clone the repo and run these commands:
+Clone the repo and run these commands:
 ```
 npm i
 npm run start